-Robustus Co., Ltd. was established in the prefecture’s Ota City, where there is balance of farmers and small factories.
+Robustus Co., Ltd. was established in the prefecture’s Ota City, where there is a balance of farmers and small factories.
 Robustus is engaged primarily in the refurbishment and repair of agricultural machinery as well as the design and manufacture of special order parts.
 It receives requests for parts from agricultural machinery manufacturers, sales companies, agricultural cooperative associations, and agricultural machinery dealers that have a base of local farmers.

 The company then sends these manufacturing requests to the optimum factory in its network of nearly 100 cooperating factories, largely located in Gunma Prefecture.
 Most of those requests are for order-made products that lie outside standard specifications.
 Large agricultural machinery manufacturers cannot offer the processing and repair of agricultural machinery that meets specific land conditions and farmers’ needs for user-friendly design.

 Born out of this niche market, Robustus has handled more than 500 production requests, which have generated word of mouth and a track record that is helping the company’s reputation expand nationwide.